-The 2018 "Thinking Beyond the 3'Rs workshop will be held at the Missouri Botanical Garden on February 24, 2018.
+The "Thinking Beyond the 3 Rs" workshop will be held at the Missouri Botanical Garden in February of 2019.
 This workshop will explore current issues in waste management and develop a better understanding of an individual's waste stream.
-Attendees will learn how to develop an action plan for making the concepts of reducing, reusing and recycling relevant to their students.
+Attendees will learn how to develop an action plan for making the concepts of reducing, reusing, and recycling relevant to their students.
 Participants will take a special field trip to a local landfill to see the operation firsthand.
 Teachers will receive the opportunity for continued project mentoring during the school year as a result of completing the workshop.